HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 <img src="imgs/widgtes.jpg" alt="Widgets" width="350"/>

 # 6. More Themes
-It might happen that your app has different versions like Free and Premium and you want to have different looks between both.
+Your app might have different versions like Free and Premium and you want to have different looks between both.
-Another scenario is that your application uses different color schemes in different screens.
-In these cases you can have more than one theme.
+Another scenario is that your application uses different color schemes on different screens.
+In these cases, you can have more than one theme.

 Because your application has the theme set up in the manifest, to select a different one in an activity or fragment you will need to do it programmatically.